Izzeldin Abuelaish: Life and career

 Abuelaish was born and raised in the Jabalia refugee camp in the Gaza Strip.
 He received his elementary, preparatory and secondary education in the refugee camp schools.
 Abuelaish received a scholarship to study medicine in Egypt.
 After completing medical studies at Cairo University in 1983, he earned a diploma in Obstetrics and Gynaecology from the University of London.

-From 1997 to 2002, he completed a residency in OB/Gyn at the Soroka Medical Center in Beersheba, Israel, followed by a subspecialty in fetal medicine in Italy and Belgium; then a master's degree in Public Health (Health Policy and Management) from Harvard University.
+From 1997 to 2002, he completed a residency in OB/Gyn at the Soroka Medical Center in Beersheba, Israel, followed by a subspecialty in fetal medicine in Italy and Belgium, then a master's degree in Public Health (Health Policy and Management) from Harvard University.

 Abuelaish was the first Palestinian doctor to receive a staff position at an Israeli hospital, where he treated both Israeli and Palestinian patients.
 He worked as a physician in the Gaza Strip and also worked in Israel at Soroka Medical Center and Sheba Medical Center.
 After the Hamas takeover of the Gaza Strip in 2007, he was one of the few Gazans to continue entering Israel regularly.
 He lived in a multi-story building in Jabalia that he and his brother had built.

 In 2008, his wife died of leukemia, and he was left to raise their eight children.

 Immediately before the 2008–2009 Gaza War between Palestinian paramilitary groups and the Israeli military, he was a senior researcher at the Sheba Hospital in Tel Aviv and already an important figure in Israeli-Palestinian relations.
 His daughters had attended a peace camp with Israeli children in the United States.

-During the three-week war, he gave reports and interviews to the Israeli media on the situation in Gaza.
+During the three-week war, Abuelaish gave reports and interviews to the Israeli media on the situation in Gaza.
 On January 16, 2009, a few days before the end of the war, an Israeli tank fired two shells at his home, killing three of his daughters and a niece.
 An Israeli military investigation of the incident claimed that fire had been directed at his house after ″figures″ spotted on the roof of the building had been suspected of being observers directing sniper fire against Israeli troops.
 There was no reason to bombard the house and kill three innocent daughters and niece.
 The incident occurred as he had been corresponding live with Channel 10 reporter Shlomi Eldar, and his reaction to learning of the deaths of his daughters was broadcast live to Israeli audiences.

 The killing of his daughters strengthened his resolve to promote truth, justice and reconciliation between Israelis and Palestinians.

 He founded the Daughters for Life Foundation in memory of his three daughters who were killed.
 The organization provides scholarship awards to encourage young women from the Middle east and North Africa including Palestine, Israel, Lebanon, Jordan, Egypt and Syria to pursue their studies at universities in Canada, the United States and Belgium.
 The foundation aims to invest in the potential for young women's leadership and to foster their success.